Cross-platform colored terminal text.

 Demo scripts in the source code repository print some colored text using ANSI sequences.
 Compare their output under Gnome-terminal’s built in ANSI handling, versus on Windows Command-Prompt using Colorama:

-These screengrabs show that, on Windows, Colorama does not support ANSI ‘dim text’; it looks the same as ‘normal text’.
+These screenshots show that, on Windows, Colorama does not support ANSI ‘dim text’; it looks the same as ‘normal text’.

 from colorama import init init()

-To stop using colorama before your program exits, simply call deinit().
+To stop using Colorama before your program exits, simply call deinit().
 This will restore stdout and stderr to their original values, so that Colorama is disabled.
-To resume using Colorama again, call reinit(); it is cheaper to calling init() again (but does the same thing).
+To resume using Colorama again, call reinit(); it is cheaper than calling init() again (but does the same thing).

-Cross-platform printing of colored text can then be done using Colorama’s constant shorthand for ANSI escape sequences:
+Cross-platform printing of colored text can then be done using Colorama’s constant shorthand for ANSI escape sequences.
+These are deliberately rudimentary, see below.

 from colorama import Fore, Back, Style print(Fore.RED + 'some red text') print(Back.GREEN + 'and with a green background') print(Style.DIM + 'and in dim text') print(Style.RESET_ALL) print('back to normal now')